-§ 155-128.
-Composition; appointment; term.

-- A. The Mayor, with the approval of the Town Council, shall appoint a Planning and Zoning Commission consisting of five members, plus one alternate, one of whom may be a member of the Town Council, who shall serve concurrent with his/her Town Council term. - B. The terms of members who are not also members of the Town Council shall be three years, or until their successors are appointed.
-Appointed members shall live, work, be a property owner, or a business owner within the Town limits of Leonardtown.

-§ 155-129.
-Removal; filling unexpired terms of office.

-- A. Any member of the Planning and Zoning Commission may be removed from office by the Town Council for neglect of duties, malfeasance, physical incapacity or a change of residence or work location such that the person no longer lives or works within the Town limits.
+- ~ 155- 128.
+Composition; appointment; term. - A. The Mayor, with the approval of the Town Council, shall appoint a Planning and Zoning Commission consisting of five members, one of whom may be a member of the Town Council, who shall serve concurrent with their Town Council term. - B. The term of members who are not also members of the Town Council shall be five years, or until their successor is appointed.
+Appointed members shall live or work within the Town of Leonardtown. - ~ 155-129.
+Removal; filling unexpired terms of office. - A. Any member of the Planning and Zoning Commission may be removed from office by the Town Council for neglect of duties, malfeasance, physical incapacity or a change of residence or work location such that the person no longer lives or works within the town limits.
 Neglect of duties shall include failure to attend at least 75% of the Planning and Zoning Commission's regularly scheduled meetings during any twelve-month period.
-If the Town Council removes any member of the Planning and Zoning Commission prior to the expiration of his/her appointed term, the reasons for the removal shall be issued in a written report to the member removed. - B. If a member is removed or resigns from the Commission prior to the expiration of his/her term of office, the Mayor, with the approval of the Town Council, shall appoint a replacement to fill the remainder of the term.

-§ 155-130.
-Officers; meetings; rules; records.
+If the Town Council removes any member of the Planning and Zoning Commission prior to the expiration of their appointed term, the reasons for the removal shall be issued to the member removed in a written report. - B. If a member is removed or resigns from the Commission prior to the expiration of their term of office, the Mayor, with the approval of the Town Council, shall appoint a replacement to fill the remainder of the term. - ~ 155- 130.
+Officers; meetings; rules; records. - A. The Planning and Zoning Commission shall elect a Chair and Vice-Chair from its appointed membership.
+Terms shall be for one year with eligibility for reelection.
+Elections shall be held during July of each year.

-- A. The Mayor, with the approval of the Town Council shall appoint a Chair and Vice-Chair from its appointed membership.
-Terms shall be for one year with eligibility for re-appointment. - B. The Commission shall meet at least once each month.
+- B. The Commission shall meet at least once each month.
 However, if there is insufficient business in any month, the Chair may cancel the meeting.
 Three members shall constitute a quorum for the conduct of business.
-If neither the Chair nor Vice-Chair is present at a meeting, the remaining members shall elect a temporary Chair for that particular meeting. - C. The Commission shall adopt rules for the transaction of business and shall keep a record of its recommendations, decisions, findings and determinations, which record shall be a public record.
+If neither the Chair nor Vice-Chair is present at a meeting, the remaining members shall elect a temporary Chair for that particular meeting. - C. The Commission shall adopt rules for the transaction of business and shall keep a record of its recommendations, decisions, findings and determinations, which record shall be a public record. - ~ 155- 131.

-§ 155-131.
 Duties; responsibility; authority.